|Day Use:||Year Round|

 Cape Meares Lighthouse

 The inside of the lighthouse is open mid April to mid October yearly.
 Admission and tours are free, require no reservations and are during the hours of 11:00 a.m. - 4:00 p.m.
-For the month of April the lighthouse will be open to the public on Thursdays through Sundays only.
+For the month of April the lighthouse will be open to the public on Fridays through Sundays only.
 During the summer months the lighthouse is open 7 days a week.
 Days may be reduced in the fall before closing in October depending on staffing.
 Admission is free.
 The base of the lighthouse tower, including a small gift shop, is fully open during these hours.
 The lighthouse tower is also open for tours, no backpacks, or children being carried are allowed up the tower for the safety of visitors and the tower.